Secluded 4WD campground next to East Reynolds River

 Access outside these months is subject to weather.
 You should check road conditions before you travel.

-Campground 1 has 10 unpowered drive-in designated camping sites for 4WD vehicles with the option for towing 4WD camper trailers.
+- Campground 3: 10 unpowered drive-in designated camping sites for 4WD vehicles.

 Before you book

 Before you book, read the rules and guidelines for safety, comfort and permits in parks and reserves.

 Before you visit, you must make sure you're aware of the following conditions:

 - high clearance 4WD vehicles are required to access campground 1 and 2, and camper trailers are permitted

 - 4WD vehicles are required to access campground 3, and camp trailers are permitted

 - only 1 vehicle and trailer per campsite